What’s Going On In Those Classes Anyway?

 What about Arrival and Attendance for RE Classes?

 Children go with their parents to the service.
-After the first 15 minutes or so, the “children’s sharing” part of the service occurs and the kids leave for their RE classes.
-Class continues for 20-30 minutes past the regular service, when parents pick their kids up from class.
-Please encourage your child to use the bathroom prior to the service, as this reduces disruptions during class time.
+After the first 15 minutes or so, the “inter-generational sharing” part of the service occurs and the kids leave for their RE classes.
+Parents pick-up children aged 10 and under from their classrooms after service

 We are blessed with interesting curricula that allow our teachers to lead the children through many fun activities and learning opportunities on Sunday mornings.
 The children who enjoy RE the most are those who have the opportunity to build relationships with their peers and teachers.
 Regular attendance enables these relationships to thrive.